johnwhitington/cpdf-source/cpdf.1.md

 **-utf8**

 : Read and write string data as UTF8.
 Almost always the sensible option, and will become the default in a future version.
-See section 1.17 of cpdfmanual.pdf.

 **-stripped**

 : Convert string output to 7 bit ASCII by dropping any high characters.
 To be used with caution.
-See section 1.17 of cpdfmanual.pdf.

 **-raw**

 : Perform no processing on string outputs.
-See section 1.17 of cpdfmanual.pdf.

 **-gs**